Harry Gant: Movie appearances

-He appeared in the 1983 Burt Reynolds movie Stroker Ace.
+Gant appeared in the 1983 Burt Reynolds movie Stroker Ace.
 He also gave a short interview in the film Days of Thunder and was mentioned for spinning out in the Daytona 500 late in the movie (although it was actually the No. 26 of Brett Bodine).

 He also appeared as a mob henchman in the 1984 movie Cannonball Run II.
 His line in the film was "Better not let the boss hear you say that."

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)